marshally/resume/resume.md

  with the colocation facility.
 * Racking the servers in the data center, down to plugging in their power and network cables.
-* New feature development, maintenance, 24x7 on-call support.
+* Developing new features, providing maintenance and 24x7 on-call support.

 ### Engineering Manager at Yahoo!
 Inc
 > September 2005 - November 2006 (1 year 3 months)